taskflow/taskflow/doc/cookbook/dynamic_tasking.md

 # Spawn a Task Dependency Graph at Runtime

-It is very common for a parallel program to spawn tasks at runtime.
+It is very common for a parallel program to spawn task dependency graphs at runtime.
-In Cpp-Taskflow, we call this *dynamic tasking* - creating another task dependency graph during the execution of a task.
+In Cpp-Taskflow, we call this *dynamic tasking*.
 In this tutorial, we are going to demonstrate how to enable dynamic tasking in Cpp-Taskflow.